TeseoLou/codoku/README.md

 Icons were styled using either the light (#F8F9FA) or dark (#212529) theme colors, depending on the mode selected.
 They dynamically inverted based on the theme toggle to maintain contrast and legibility.

 # 4. **Process and Methodology**
-The development of **Codoku** followed a structured, iterative methodology rooted in best practices for front-end application design.
-Unlike content-driven websites, **Codoku’s** success depended on thoughtful logic flow, modular scripting, and reactive feedback systems.
-This section outlines the processes and architectural strategies used from scoped feature planning and code mapping to milestone-based development tracked through `Git` commits.
+The development of Codoku was guided by a structured and iterative approach, shaped by both industry-standard front-end practices and personal experience in research and design thinking.

+Unlike content-based websites, Codoku's success hinged on dynamic logic, responsive UI behavior, and seamless interaction between user inputs and game states.
+As such, development required more than layout or styling—it demanded interactive logic planning, modular JavaScript architecture, and real-time feedback mechanisms.

+This section outlines the full development workflow, from early feature mapping and decision-making through to issue-driven refactoring and accessibility validation.

+Development was broken into clear phases, tracked using version-controlled Git commits and milestone planning, which allowed for regular evaluation and course correction throughout the build.

 ## **4.1 Approach**
-This section outlines the key development principles applied, each of which helped ensure accessibility, maintainability, and user-centered design.
-Additionally, it highlights how I mapped my `JavaScript` logic ahead of time to define reusable functions and avoid duplication before building the final game logic.
+The core development principles that shaped Codoku focused on:
+- **Setup flow architecture:** Modal form handling, timer selection, and difficulty input
+- **Grid interaction system:** Generating puzzles, enabling cell selection, and managing user inputs
+- **Clue and validation logic:** Revealing hints dynamically and comparing inputs against the solution
+- **Timer and state management:** Starting, stopping, and resetting timers based on game events
+- **Theming and sound controls:** Toggle logic for dark/light modes and audio feedback linked to UI events
+- **`JavaScript` logic mapping:** Before writing code, I mapped Codoku’s entire logic architecture.

+---

 ###  **4.1.1 Mobile-First Development** 📱
 **Codoku** was designed first and foremost for mobile interaction, following a mobile-first development strategy rooted in accessibility and real-device testing.